 Is there Wifi?

 We do offer free wifi and most of the time it works great.
 BUT this is not a place to plan to lay on your bed and stream Breaking Bad without interruption.
 Being where we are in the mountains, we have passable wifi but it is not our top priority and should not be yours.
 Please understand that Nimrod is a place you are supposed to be going to get away from it all and overly worrying and stressing about wifi may mean it is not the place for you.
 It is remote and the wifi is not reliable.
-As of 2016 we now have broadband FIBER!
-We hope to have it working well by the season opening.
+As of 2016 we now have broadband FIBER and it still seems to have a mind of its own.
+It is part of it.
+You will be able to check email but maybe not the second you want to.

 When do I pay?

 You can register online with a credit card where it will only charge you your initial deposit with he remaining amount paid when you arrive at Nimrod for your workshop.
 Final payments should be cash or check when you arrive at Nimrod.
 You can also still register by mail where you send your deposit with your application form and that form is available to print on the registration page.
 Be aware that if a workshop fills online, it is full.
 If that happens you will hear from me to find another week.
 An email from me (bookeo.com to be specific) will be sent when you are officially registered.
 Once you arrive at Nimrod for your stay, we will collect checks for the remainder of your fees at dinner the first night or breakfast Monday morning.
 Any other extra’s like the gift shop and Art Box will also only take checks or cash.

 Can I bring my beloved dog or cat?